-- CH4, N2O for gasoline and diesel oil: the implied emission factors of Switzerland's GHG inventory are used for the whole period 1990-2015 (FOEN 2016).
+- CH4, N2O for gasoline, diesel oil, biodiesel and bioethanol: the implied emission factors of Switzerland's Handbook of Emission Factors is used for the whole period 1990-2016 (INFRAS 2017).
 Note that the regulation for emission concepts of the two countries is identical: Switzerland and Liechtenstein adopt the same limit values for pollutants on the same schedule as the countries of the European Union.
 The fleet composition of the two countries, the CO2 emissions of light motor vehicles (passenger cars, light duty vehicles, motorcycles) and the emissions of heavy motor vehicles (heavy duty vehicles, buses, coaches) are similar in Liechtenstein and Switzerland.
 A quantitative analysis based on the traffic models of Switzerland (INFRAS 2004, Annex A5) and of Liechtenstein (OEP 2002, Table 7, p.
 16) reveals that the contribution of light motor vehicles to the CO2 emissions of the total (light and heavy motor vehicles) is 80% in Liechtenstein and 85% in Switzerland.
 Note that these results are derived based on the territorial principle.
 From the viewpoint of the sales principle, both numbers would be higher due to fuel tourism, but in Liechtenstein, the increase would be stronger since fuel tourism was more pronounced in Liechtenstein than in Switzerland.
 It can therefore be expected that if fuel tourism was considered, the two figures 80% and 85% would converge even more.
 This comparison underpins the applicability of Swiss implied emission factors for Liechtenstein.
 Annual variation in the implied emission factors may reach a few percent.
-But the deviation of the emission total of source category 1A3b is very small. - CH4, N2O emission factors of natural gas: For CH4 the lower default emission factor from 2006 IPCC Guidelines is used, for N2O: the default emission factor from 2006 IPCC Guidelines for mobile combustion is used. - CH4, N2O emission factors of biogas: For biogas from sewage gas treatment, implied emission factors 1A3b for natural gas are used (see Table 3-23). - Liquid biofuel occurred only from 2007 to 2009.
-For this period, CH4, N2O emission factors for biofuel were taken as identical to those of fossil diesel.
-(Note that due to revision of the CO2 emission factor of diesel it was lowered from 73.6 t/TJ to 73.4 t/TJ resulting in a recalculation of the time series.
-This was carried out for fossil diesel not carried out for biodiesel by error, see Table 3-23.
-It will be corrected for submission 2018.)
+But the deviation of the emission total of source category 1A3b is very small. - CH4, N2O emission factors of natural gas: For CH4 the lower default emission factor from 2006 IPCC Guidelines is used, for N2O the default emission factor from 2006 IPCC Guidelines for mobile combustion is used. - CH4, N2O emission factors of biogas: For biogas from sewage gas treatment, implied emission factors 1A3b for natural gas are used (see Table 3-23). - Production of liquid biofuel occurred only from 2007 to 2009.
+For this period, CH4, N2O emission factors for biofuel are assumed to be identical to those of fossil diesel used in 1A3b Road transportation.